open-afc-project/openafc/OIDC_Login.md

 ```
 OIDC_LOGIN = False
 ```
-OIDC configuration can be customized by creating file src/ratapi/ratapi/priv_config.py.
+OIDC configuration can be customized by creating file src/ratapi/ratapi/priv_config.py or by creating envinroment variables.
 For example, to enable OIDC login, write to priv_config.py:

 ```
 OIDC_LOGIN = True